uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 - 5 amperenodes (20 total on GPFS 5)
 - All largemem nodes (14 total on GPFS 5)

+#### Effects on Queue Times

+During the migration, be aware that job wait times are expected to increase based on when you are migrated relative to the [compute migration](#compute-migration).
+For instance, users migrated prior to the initial compute migration will experience longer wait times due to initially lower compute capacity on GPFS 5 while users still on GPFS 4 will experience somewhat reduced wait times due to fewer jobs competing for resources on that platform.
+This will flip after the initial compute migration where users on GPFS 5 will have reduced wait times from the influx of compute nodes, and users on GPFS 4 will have longer wait times.

+**This will be especially apparent for jobs on pascalnodes and amperenodes.** Prior to the initial compute migration, there will be a 100%:0% split of pascalnodes and 75%:25% split of amperenodes on GPFS4 and GPFS 5, respectively.
+After the initial compute migration, the splits will be 0%:100% for pascalnodes and 25%:75% for amperenodes on GPFS 4 and GPFS 5, respectively.
+We understand this will have a large impact on job throughput for individual users and will endeavor to complete the migration swiftly to prevent undue burden on our community.
+Thank you for understanding.

 ### Directory Paths